 - An allergic reaction.
-Please let the doctor know if you have allergies or have had a severe allergic reaction before performing FFA eye test
+Please let the doctor know if you have allergies or have had a severe allergic reaction before performing the FFA eye test.

-- Your urine would be yellow for that day as the body throws out the dye.
+- Your urine would be yellow as the body throws out the dye for that day.

 When can fundus fluorescein angiography not be done

-Usually we cannot perforom the FFA test for eye because of dye related issues
+Usually, we cannot perform the FFA test for an eye because of dye related issues

 - If the patient is allergic to the dye.